-Ester Jelly Jam folks enjoy playing out, especially when other people join in and jam with us.
-Besides playing out at planned events, some of us are also into committing random acts of music and enjoy playing in unexpected places, such as hiking trails, in front of university buildings, and in parking lots.
-Beginners are always welcome.
-All you need is a desire to play the people's music with us.
+Ester Jelly Jam folks enjoy playing out, especially when other people join in.
+Besides playing out at planned events, some of us are also into committing random acts of music and enjoy playing in unexpected places, such as hiking trails, marathons, in front of university buildings, and in the Gold Hill Store parking lot.

 Ester Jelly Jam facilitated a jamming hour at the 2012 Fairbanks Winter Folk Festival at Pioneer Park.
 Photograph by Terry Norman, who BTW took over 1000 photographs at the Festival.
 Starting at the bass and moving to the right: Kayt, Taiga (youngest member, in blue), Naoki, Diana, John, Skip, Lynn, Maria, Marty (concertina, with her back to us), Ryan (aka Ry-Ry), Heidi, Sine, Shauna, Brett, and Shane.
 Amanda is in the back on the stage, and Killian (two years old) is somewhere near Daddy-Brett.
 We had lots of fun, and as the tune goes, "it felt good to be out of the rain."